No Support JavaScript

 Article 51

 Fixed assets must be depreciated by using the straight-line method, fixed percentage on diminishing book value method, sum-of-years`-digits method, production method, working-hour method or other depreciation methods approved by the competent authority.
-Where the assets belong to different categories, the depreciation may combine the computation based on the respective categories.
+Where the assets belong to different categories, the calculation of depreciation may combine the computations based on the respective categories.

-The service life of various kinds of fixed assets shall be such as is prescribed in the Table of Service Life of Fixed Assets; however, the service life of equipment installed to the prevention of water pollution or air pollution may be accelerated to two years.
+The service life of various kinds of fixed assets shall be such as is prescribed in the Table of Service Life of Fixed Assets; however, the service life of equipment installed to prevent water pollution or air pollution may be shortened to two years.

-In the computation of depreciation of each kind of fixed assets, the service life of such fixed assets shall not be shorter than the minimum years of service life specified in the said table unless special permission has been granted by the Government to adopt the shortening as a measure of encouragement.
+In the computation of depreciation of each kind of fixed asset, the service life of such fixed assets shall not be shorter than the minimum years of service life specified in the said table unless special permission has been granted by the Government to adopt the shortening as an incentive.

 Article 51-1

-When a passenger sedan newly purchased by a profit-seeking enterprise is depreciated in accordance with the provision of paragraph 1 of the preceding Article, its actual cost shall not exceed the criteria prescribed by the Ministry of Finance.
+When a passenger sedan that was newly purchased by a profit-seeking enterprise is depreciated in accordance with paragraph 1 of the preceding Article, its actual cost shall not exceed the criteria prescribed by the MOF.

-If the aforementioned sedan, after having been used, is sold, destroyed or scrapped, its income or loss shall be also be computed on the basis of underpreciated value which is calculated in accordance with the formal method of depreciation prescribed by this act.
+If the aforementioned passenger sedan, after having been used, is sold, destroyed, or scrapped, its income or loss shall also be computed on the basis of its remaining value, which is calculated in accordance with the formal method of depreciation prescribed by this Act.

 Article 52

-Where the actual cost of the fixed assets is increased or decreased after a number of years of use, the depreciation of such assets shall be computed on the basis of the cost after such increase or decrease at the prescribed rate of depreciation with the remaining portion of the service life taken as their service life.
+Where the actual cost of a fixed asset is increased or decreased after a number of years of use, the depreciation of the asset shall be computed on the basis of the cost after such increase or decrease at the prescribed rate of depreciation with the remaining portion of the service life taken as its service life.

 Article 53